syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 {% endhighlight %}
 {% endtabs %}

-Here, the `MultilineText` editor will be loaded for the string type instead of `Text` editor.
+Here, the `MultilineText` editor will be loaded for the string type instead of the `Text` editor.

 ## Change the editor for property